Here Peter Hanley looks at how to plan your marketing and achieve results without throwing a bundle of money at it. Simple steps to great results.

 Using Facebook Advertising still works well as retargeting if you wish to spend money to get results.

 Adwords is necessary

 Well, I say necessary if you are marketing items with a good return on Investment.

 A friend builds outdoor sheds that sell for many thousands of dollars.
 When his future schedule slows down he pays for his place on page one with Adwords.
-Fills the scheduler then back down on his spend.
+Fills the scheduler then backs down on his spending.
 A very simple process.

 Your webpage and SEO

 This should be at the head of the list but sometimes even I forget its importance.

 Page one on a web search gets over 80% of the clicks and 80% of these are in the first four listings.

 That says you need to be on page one at the top with your search terms or you won’t get seen.
 Pretty simple stuff.

 There is a lot you can do to help with this but if you are unsure go to someone for support.
 Be warned however this is a scalpers paradise so demand payment on results and don’t make promises.